Ridhoardhiansyah7/Ridhoardhiansyah7/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-hi, I'm a Programmer who have been following about technology since I was 14 years old.
+hi, I'm a Programmer who have been following about technology since I was 12 years old.
 I like playing computer, games and watching anime.
 Nice to meet you.

+🔭 Currently my job is : Student<br>
+🌱 I’m currently learning : Kotlin and android studio<br>
+💬 Ask me about : Java<br>
+🤔 I'm looking for help using: Stack Overflow/websites/articles, and (Gpt Chat if: I really can't solve the problem)<br>
+👯 I’m looking to collaborate on : Android native app<br>

 ### 🛠 &nbsp;Tech Stack